 help the uterus contract and expel the placenta.

-- He or she will use stitches to close
+- They will use stitches to close the

-the incision in the uterine muscle and reposition the uterus in the pelvic
+incision in the uterine muscle and reposition the uterus in the pelvic cavity.

 In the hospital